 What to know about King Charles III, Britain's new monarch

-London — With the passing of Queen Elizabeth II, her first son Charles has ascended the throne.
-Charles, 73, had been the Prince of Wales — the title reserved for future British kings-in-waiting — for longer than anyone else in the history of the United Kingdom's monarchy.
+London — With passing of Queen Elizabeth II, her first son Charles has ascended the throne to officially becoming King Charles III.
+The new king, who is 73, had been the Prince of Wales — the title reserved for future British kings-in-waiting — for longer than anyone else in the history of the United Kingdom's monarchy.

-Buckingham Palace confirmed Thursday that the new monarch would be known as King Charles III.
+"There is no way of getting around it, he is not in the first flush of youth," said CBS News royal contributor Julian Payne, who previously served as press secretary to then-Prince Charles.
+"What we will see instead of that is more than 50 years of experience on the world stage."

+He believes Charles will take the same approach to his role as king as his mother took to being queen.

+"He, like his mother, takes the view that this is about duty and service," Payne said.
+"You do your duty.
+You provide the service to the nation when you're asked to do it.
+You don't seek it out, you don't try and get hold of it, but when it comes to you, you take on that role, and you try and do it to the best of your ability."

+On Thursday, King Charles III issued a statement expressing his sadness at the death of his mother.

-"The death of my beloved Mother, Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family," Charles said in a statement.
+"The death of my beloved Mother, Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family," he said.

 "We mourn profoundly the passing of a cherished Sovereign and a much-loved Mother.
 I know her loss will be deeply felt throughout the country, the Realms and the Commonwealth, and by countless people around the world.
 During this period of mourning and change, my family and I will be comforted and sustained by our knowledge of the respect and deep affection in which The Queen was so widely held."